Table of Contents

 It depends if you’re looking to buy DHM on its own or with other ingredients.
 If you’re looking for the pure powder or plant form, places like alibaba will give you access straight to suppliers from Asia.
-Always look out for purity claims and “standardised extracts” which means that high amounts of the active ingredient (DHM) will be in the product.
+Always look out for purity claims and “standardized extracts” which means that high amounts of the active ingredient (DHM) will be in the product.

 The problem with this is that some suppliers outside the US and Europe will make claims with regards to their purity which may not be reflective of their product – so if you’re going to order it this way, always get an independent third party to sample it and provide a report.

 If your aim is to take Dihydromyricetin for hangovers, looking for a supplement that contains DHM and other ingredients to combat a hangover is most ideal.

 After all, hangovers are caused by many different things and DHM is one of many ingredients which work great for hangovers

 Look out for products with “Proprietary blends” and avoid them like the plague.
 You want to pick a product that clearly states exactly how much DHM and at what purity they’ve used.

-Proprietary blends are used by manufactures who want to cut corners and keep their costs low to make the most profit.
+Proprietary blends are used by manufacturers who want to cut corners and keep their costs low to make the most profit.

 Anything else to consider?

 DHM isn’t the only ingredient that’s good for hangovers.
 It’s one of many different ingredients which are needed to have the best hangover prevention effect.

 As you all know, hangovers come with so many different symptoms, and each need to be targeted from different angles.